kevleyski/hls.js/KEVS.md

 # Kev's HLS.js implementation notes

+Frame accuracy, known when PTS is known otherwise needs a new monge in DTS/PTSdule to detect cha

 ### `audio-track-controller.ts`

 managing the audio tracks that are available in the HLS manifest.
 It allows the user to select a specific audio track and ensures that the correct audio data is loaded and played.
 It works in conjunction with the `audio-stream-controller.ts` to handle the actual streaming of the audio data.